An Origin Story in the Comstock Chronicles

 Tears welled up in the corners of Wesley’s eyes.
 “Kill me, Nero Phoenix.
 I won’t tell you anything.”

 The corners of Nero’s mouth turned up, creating cruel points.
 Azroth’s eyes widened in alarm.
 His father had wanted this.

 “I won’t kill you, you worthless plebeian.
 No, Azroth will destroy your mind.
 Then I’ll give you back to your family, a broken husk and a traitor to your fellow mutineers.
 You’ll serve as an example to all those who think of threatening me again.”

 Wesley’s pitying gaze fell on Azroth before blinking rapidly and staring at the ceiling.

 The back of Nero’s hand struck him again.
 “Do as you’re told, boy.”
 Nero raised his hands to strike a third time if he didn’t obey.

 Blood trickled into Azroth’s hairline as he placed his shaking hands on the sides of Wesley’s face.
 The senator gazed up with pity into his face.

 Please, give me what he wants.
 I can spare your mind if you give me memories you don’t mind parting with.
 I don’t want to lose you, Azroth pleaded in Wesley’s mind.

-That’s my boy, Ross.
+This awaits you in Tellidus, Wesley said.
+I’m sorry I can’t take you there as I had hoped, but there is still a chance for you.
 Flee this place as soon as you’re able.
 Get away from Nero.
 Find your home in the north.